leftfield-geospatial/geedim/README.md

 ```

 ### Download / Export
-Images can be downloaded / exported by specifying their ID(s), or search result image(s) can be downloaded / exported by chaining the `search` and `download` / `export` sub-commands.
+Download or export image(s) by specifying their ID(s).
+Search result image(s) can be downloaded / exported by chaining the `search` and `download` / `export` sub-commands.
 The following auxiliary bands are included in downloaded / exported images:

 - FILL_MASK: Filled / captured pixels
 - CLOUD_MASK: Cloudy pixels